zotonic/zotonic/doc/glossary.rst

       A zotonic site is a collection of scomps, filters, dispatch rules for one website.
 It is a special kind of zotonic module with has its own config file which allows one to set the hostname, admin password, database connection parameters.
 It often has a set of site specific modules.
 The config file contains site wide settings.
 Zotonic uses the settings to start the site on the right port and connect it to the right database.
 A zotonic system can run multiple sites.

    Erlang module
-      Not to be confused with a Zotonic module, an erlang module is a single .erl file which contains Erlang functions.
+      Not to be confused with a Zotonic module, an Erlang module is a single .erl file which contains Erlang functions.

    Non Informational URI
       The non informational uri is the base url of a resource.
 It always redirects to a representation of the resource.
 Think of a HTML page, image or JSON download.
 The chosen representation depends on the .Accept.
 HTTP request header.
 The non informational uri of a resource is always like http://example.com/id/1234

+   Comet
+       Comet is a web application model in which a long-held HTTP request allows a web server to push data to a browser, without the browser explicitly requesting it (source: `Wikipedia <http://en.wikipedia.org/wiki/Comet_(programming)>`_).